Advice and Support for Victims and Witnesses

 Support for victims and witnesses

-The Witness Care Units (WCU) ensure that witnesses are better informed, better prepared and better supported throughout any court proceedings.
+The Witness Care Units (WCU) were set up as part of the No Witness, No Justice project, initially a joint Police/Crown Prosecution Service (CPS) initiative aimed at ensuring that witnesses are better informed, better prepared and better supported throughout any court proceedings.

-- Conducts a needs assessments on all victims & witnesses who are required to give evidence at Court, offering them services such as pre-court familiarisation visits.
+• Conducts needs assessments on all victims & witnesses who are required to give evidence at Court, offering them services such as pre-court familiarisation visits.

-- Informs victims and witnesses of Court hearing dates and results at key stages of the Court process.
+• Inform victims and witnesses of Court results in key stages of the Court process.

-- Refers victims and witnesses to relevant agencies if they require further support.
+• Refer victims and witnesses to relevant support agencies if they require further support.

-- Supports and encourages victims and witnesses to give evidence at Court.
+• Support and encourage victims and witnesses to give evidence at Court.

-Every case is allocated to a specified Witness Care Officer (WCO) after the First Hearing .
+Every case is allocated to a specified Witness Care Officer (WCO).
 This WCO then acts as the point of contact for witness/victim and will monitor the case throughout the court process until a final outcome is reached.

-If a case gets listed for trial the Witness Care Officer will be informed which witnesses are required to attend court by the Crown Prosecution Service (CPS).
-The WCU is not involved in the process of deciding which witnesses need to attend or not.
-The WCOs are therefore unable to discuss any evidential issues or answer questions as to why any witness is required for court.
+If a case gets listed for trial the Witness Care Officer will be informed which witnesses are required to attend court by the CPS.
+The WCU is not involved in the process of deciding which witnesses need to attend or who can be agreed.
+They are therefore unable to discuss any evidential issues or answer questions as to why a police or civilian witness is required for court.

 Contact details are as follows: